PX4/PX4-user_guide/en/sensor/rangefinders.md

 PX4 supports: SF11/c and SF/LW20.
 PX4 can also be used with the following discontinued models: SF02, SF10/a, SF10/b, SF10/c.

+Others may be supported via the [RaccoonLab Cyphal and DroneCAN Rangefinder Adapter](#raccoonlab-cyphal-and-dronecan-rangefinder-adapter) described below.

 PX4 also supports the [LightWare LiDAR SF45 Rotating Lidar](https://www.lightwarelidar.com/shop/sf45-b-50-m/) for [collision prevention](../computer_vision/collision_prevention.md#lightware-lidar-sf45-rotating-lidar) applications.

 ### TeraRanger Rangefinders